jockerz/StarletteStarter/README.md

 - [SQLAlchemy][SQLAlchemy]: The Python SQL Toolkit and Object Relational Mapper
 - [Arq][arq]: Job queues and RPC in python with asyncio and redis
 - [SQLAdmin][SQLAdmin]: Admin interface for SQLAlchemy models
+- [Authlib][authlib]: The ultimate Python library in building OAuth and OpenID Connect servers
 - _And more..._